 Main Page | Risk Factors | Reducing Your Risk | Screening | Symptoms | Diagnosis | Treatment Overview | Chemotherapy | Radiation Therapy | Surgical Procedures | Lifestyle Changes | Talking to Your Doctor | Resource Guide

-Talk to your doctor about how you can quit smoking.
+Talk to your doctor if you are having trouble controlling how much you drink.

 Some studies have found a link between aspirin use and reduced rates of esophageal cancer.
-Since taking aspirin can have side effects, including gastrointestinal bleeding, talk to your doctor before deciding to start aspirin therapy.
+Since taking aspirin can have side effects, including gastrointestinal bleeding, talk to your doctor before starting any aspirin therapy.

 Copyright © 2012 EBSCO Publishing All rights reserved.